Davidson

 An assessment of population growth drivers in Davidson reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Future population trends indicate a population increase just below the median of statistical areas analysed by AreaSearch, with the suburb expected to increase by 355 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.7% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+These projections indicate that the suburb is expected to increase its population by 357 persons to 2041, reflecting an overall increase of approximately 12.4% over the seventeen-year period.

 Frequently Asked Questions - Population